Uvacoder/port-greweb/_posts/2013-07-10-q-a-promise-library.md

 *This article is the first of a series of small articles on the Q Javascript library and its eco-system.
-It is a brief introduction to Q Promises.*
+This article is a brief introduction to Q Promises.*

 <img src="/images/2013/07/promise_then_thumbnail.jpg" alt="" class="thumbnail-left" />